Seo Jong-min

-Seo Jong-min (서종민; born 9 May 2002) is a South Korean professional footballer who plays as an attacking midfielder for German club Dynamo Dresden.
+Seo Jong-min (서종민; born 9 May 2002) is a South Korean professional footballer who plays as a winger or attacking midfielder for Austrian 2.
+Liga club First Vienna.

 Career

 A former youth academy player of Eintracht Frankfurt, Seo signed a three-year deal with Dynamo Dresden in June 2021.
 He made his professional debut for the club on 3 October 2021 in a 3–0 league defeat against FC St. Pauli.

 On 7 February 2022, Seo was loaned to Austrian side Wacker Innsbruck until the end of the season.

+On 17 January 2024, Seo signed a three-year contract with Haugesund in Norway.

+On 26 September 2024, Seo joined Regionalliga Nordost club Chemnitzer FC and signed a one-year contract.

 Personal life

-Seo is the son of former South Korean international footballer Seo Dong-won.
+Seo is the son of former South Korean footballer Seo Dong-won.